ajthinking/anything/README.md

 })
 ```
 ## TODO
-- [x] Ensure existing App files are loaded if they do exist
 - [ ] Find out why Pest does not respect the passed Kernel
 - [ ] Allow anything mode to modify CreatesApplication
 - [ ] Consider if setting facadeNamespace = 'App' essentially does the same thing as the AliasLoader